mendix/docs/content/en/docs/appstore/modules/openai/vector-database-setup.md

 ## 1 Introduction {#introduction}

-Vector databases play an important role in embeddings-based AI usecases by facilitating efficient storage, retrieval, and manipulation of high-dimensional vectors representing textual or semantic information.
-A crucial step within those usecases like Semantic Search and Retrieval Augmented Generation (RAG) is to find the closest and thus most similar pieces of information to a given semantic input.
+Vector databases play an important role in embeddings-based AI use cases by facilitating efficient storage, retrieval, and manipulation of high-dimensional vectors representing textual or semantic information.
+A crucial step within those use cases like semantic search and Retrieval Augmented Generation (RAG) is to find the closest and thus most similar pieces of information to a given semantic input.
 Those similarity and distance calculations between high-dimensional vectors cannot be done on a normal database and thus a vector database is needed.

-This page describes how a PostgreSQL vector database can be setup to explore embeddings-based usecases with the [OpenAI Showcase App](https://marketplace.mendix.com/link/component/220475).
+This page describes how a PostgreSQL vector database can be set up to explore embeddings-based use cases with the [OpenAI Showcase App](https://marketplace.mendix.com/link/component/220475).

 {{% alert color="info" %}}
 This procedure describes a setup based on a PostgreSQL database with the pgvector extension to query embedding vectors.
 However, this is not the only possible solution.
 Other (vector) database types may better fit your use case.